 Copying and Moving Looks and Dashboards

-If you have the Manage Access, Edit access level for a Space, you can copy or move its Looks and dashboards can be copied or moved to another Space.
+If you have the Manage Access, Edit access level for a Space, you can copy or move its Looks and user-defined dashboards to another Space.
 (Note that LookML dashboards reside only in the LookML Dashboards Space and cannot be saved into different Spaces.)

 - Check the box to the left of the item or items you want to change.